splunk/public-o11y-docs/sp-oncall/spoc-integrations/new-relic-integration.rst

    .. image:: /_images/spoc/New-Relic-1-1-scaled.jpg

 #.
 Select :guilabel:`Enable Integration` to generate your API Keys.
 #.
-Copy the full URL to your clipboard for use later in New Relic.
+Copy the full URL for use later in New Relic.

    .. image:: /_images/spoc/New-Relic-2-1-scaled.jpg